Power in High-Dimensional Testing Problems: Conclusion

 \section{Conclusion}

-{ Under weak assumptions, we have shown that there exist tests that are asymptotically unenhanceable in case $d$ is fixed, but that any test of asymptotic size smaller than one is asymptotically enhanceable if $d(n)$ grows to infinity.
+Under weak assumptions, we have shown that there exist tests that are asymptotically unenhanceable in case $d$ is fixed, but that any test of asymptotic size smaller than one is asymptotically enhanceable if $d(n)$ grows to infinity.
 This latter finding, which constitutes the main insight of this article, reveals that any test possesses removable ``blind spots'' of inconsistency that can be removed by applying the power enhancement principle of \cite{fan2015}.
 Practitioners are thus forced to prioritize, as any test possesses removable ``blind spots''.
 It is hence recommended to prioritize deliberately.
 More specifically, before applying a test one should first analyze its power properties (e.g., numerically) to get an idea about its ``blind spots''.
 If power is low in regions that are highly ``practically relevant'', the power enhancement principle can provide a way to enhance it.
 To facilitate such an analysis, theoretically describing removable ``blind spots'' of new or already established tests, in addition to discussing their consistency regions, seems desirable.
 From a theoretical perspective, interpreting our main contribution as impossibility results, they imply that there are no ``asymptotically optimal tests'' when $d(n)$ grows to infinity, in the sense that the power enhancement principle can always be used to construct an asymptotically better test.
-This information should prevent researchers from attempting to do the impossible, i.e., to aim for constructing said nonexistent ``optimal'' tests. }
+In this sense, asymptotic unenhanceability is not generically a reasonable requirement of a test in high-dimensional testing problems.
+This information should prevent researchers from attempting to do the impossible, i.e., to aim for constructing asymptotically unenhanceable tests.
+Accepting that any test has ``blind spots'', it could be an interesting future avenue of research to study whether one can construct tests with ``blind spots'' of a ``minimal'' size, or tests that are asymptotically unenhanceable over specific parameter (sub-)spaces.